coin-or/coin-or.github.io/pages/user/user_introduction.md

 The projects in the COIN-OR Optimization Suite use a buildsystem that is build on top of the autotools (autoconf, automake, autoheader, etc).

-Therefore, in principle, each project can be obtained, build, and installed via
+Therefore, in principle, each project can be obtained, built, and installed via
 ```
    git clone --branch stable/x.y https://github.com/coin-or/ProjName.git
    cd ProjName